-U.S. Citizen of a Deported Parent or Deported Parent of a U.S. Citizen: A student whose parent/legal guardian has been deported or was permitted to deport voluntarily, and student moved abroad as a result, may qualify for residency if they: (1) demonstrate financial need; (2) lived in California immediately before parent/legal guardian moved abroad; (3) attended a California public or private secondary school for at least three years; (4) will be starting their first academic year as a matriculated student in California; (5) will be living in California upon enrollment; and (6) will file an affidavit with the College stating they intend to establish residency in California as soon as possible (Education Code §76140).
-Students exempted under this provision do not receive resident status for the purpose of financial aid until they establish California residency.
-(SB 141).
+U.S. Citizen Children of Deported Parent: A student whose parent/legal guardian has been deported or was permitted to deport voluntarily, and who moved abroad as a result, may qualify for residency if they: (1) demonstrate financial need; (2) lived in California immediately before parent/legal guardian moved abroad; (3) attended a California public or private secondary school for at least three years; (4) will be starting their first academic year as a matriculated student; (5) will be living in California upon enrollment; and file an affidavit with the College stating they intend to establish residency in California as soon as possible (Education Code §76140).